PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** Today I reviewed "Tips".
 In the lesson they recommend us to make a project checklist

 **Thoughts :** This optional project is helping me understand and apply everything I have learned.
+Yesteday I applied as a volunteer to the Study Jam.
+I want to thank @Nicolás Campos for his presentation and the members of the group sg_spanish @Viena Baca @Edgar Chacon @Joaquin @Sandra @Jaime González @Ninon Aguilera @susyjam @Priscila Espinoza
-I continue with the challenge of #sg_python_community with dictionaries
+I continue with the challenge of #sg_python_community with dictionaries.